 - Data entry requirement – choose whether you require entry (by field) for

 - Each transaction

 - Data type options and control.
 In QuickBooks Pro and Premier, you’re limited to text-only fields, which means there’s a greater chance for inconsistent data entry.
 In Enterprise, however, you can select specific data formats that require consistent data entry, including:

 - Two phone formats

 Are You Looking for Help to Customize Your QuickBooks or Enterprise Accounting System and Reports?

 When it comes to useful data or reports, does it seem that QuickBooks or Enterprise hasn’t provided you with the specific field or form choice that you need?

-We consistently find that most companies are only scratching the surface of what their software can do.
-We’re here to help if you find that you want to customize (and maximize!) the many powerful management features available in QuickBooks and Enterprise.
+We consistently find that most companies only scratch the surface of what their software can do.
+We’re here to help if you find that you want to customize (and maximize!) the many powerful management features available in QuickBooks and Enterprise Desktop.

 Learn more about our construction accounting and manufacturing program classes and discover our job cost support products!